Metopus convexus (Kahl, 1927)

 Diagnosis:

-• body twisted, apical dome to the left, anterior end to the right
+- body twisted, apical dome to the left, anterior end to the right

-• curved or almost U-shaped in ventral or dorsal view
+- curved or almost U-shaped in ventral or dorsal view

-• length about 45 µm
+- length about 45 µm

-• adoral zone short, mouth opening in mid-body
+- adoral zone short, mouth opening in mid-body

-• macronucleus oval located in apical dome
+- macronucleus oval, located in apical dome

-• contractile vacuole terminal
+- contractile vacuole terminal

-• tuft of some elongated caudal cilia
+- tuft of some elongated caudal cilia

-Fig. 1 a-d: Metopus convexus.
-L = 49 µm.
-A freely swimmíng specimen from dorsal (a, b), left (c) and ventral (d).
+Fig. 1 a-f: Metopus convexus.
+L = 54 µm.
+A freely swimming specimen from ventral (a-d) and from right (e, f).
 Obj.
 60 X.

 Fig. 3 a-c: Metopus convexus.
 L = 46 µm.
 Ventral view of slightly squashed specimen.
-Note the row of perizonal cilia (PC) running parallel to the adoral zone of membranelles (AZM) to the mouth opening in mid-body.
+Note the row of perizonal cilia (PC) running in parallel to the adoral zone of membranelles (AZM) to the mouth opening in mid-body.
 CC = caudal cilia, CV = contractile vacuole, Ma = macronucleus, SB = symbiotic bacteria in the cytoplasm.
 Obj.
 100 X